UN creates access to agricultural data for Nigerians - Nigeria Today

 UN creates access to agricultural data for Nigerians

-In a bid to ensure Nigerians have easy access to more data on agriculture, the Food and Agriculture Organization of the United Nations (FAO) in Nigeriaon Wednesday handed over the Computer Assisted Personal Interview (CAPI) system developed with the support of the Agricultural Market and Information System (AMIS) to the Federal Ministry of Agriculture and…
+In a bid to ensure Nigerians have easy access to more data on agriculture, the Food and Agriculture Organisation of the United Nations (FAO) in Nigeria on Wednesday handed over the Computer Assisted Personal Interview (CAPI) system developed with the support of the Agricultural Market and Information System (AMIS) to the Federal Ministry of Agriculture…

 The post UN creates access to agricultural data for Nigerians appeared first on BusinessDay : News you can trust.